tanweijie123/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: **Info:**
-FitEgo doesn't allow user to create overlapping sessions.
+FitEgo will not allow you to create overlapping sessions.
 We consider two sessions as overlapping if another session starts before the current session ends.
 This is to prevent accidental schedule overlaps at different gyms.
 </div>